 Maynard owns and operates the Kechi Playhouse, a little theater housed in what was a Methodist church in Kechi, KS.
 The business has been operating for 38 years.
 The 100-year-old building underwent a major rehabilitation in 2019 thanks to a Federal Community Development Block Grant.
 She has written eight full-length plays and is a Kansas Writer’s Project Fellow.

 Shaun Miller is a highly experienced professional with over 20 years of professional experience in information security, business continuity, and overall technology.
-He has worked in industries ranging from manufacturing to banking and several in between, which gives him the unique ability to not only understand the concepts in which he teaches but also pull from experiences to connect with students from multiple backgrounds and help them understand complex concepts.
+He has worked in industries ranging from manufacturing to banking and several in between, which gives him the unique ability to not only understand the concepts in which he teaches, but also pull from experiences to connect with students from disparate backgrounds and help them to understand those complex concepts.

-He has served as an advisor to the Board for the Kansas City Chapter of ISACA and currently serves on the Executive Board for the Jayhawk Area Council of Scouts BSA and brings his expertise and passion to each area of his life outside of work.
+He has served as an advisor to the Board for the Kansas City Chapter of ISACA and on the Executive Board for the Jayhawk Area Council of Scouts BSA and brings his expertise and passion to each area of his life outside of work.

 MA Theology and MS Leadership